Anxiety and stress management skills are a concern for autistic kids.

-Anxiety and lack of stress management skills are a concern in kids with autism.
-In the clinical setting, anxiety-related concerns are some of the most common problems for children and adolescents with autism spectrum disorders (ASD).
+In the clinical setting, anxiety-related concerns are some of the most common problems for children and adolescents with a diagnosis of autism spectrum disorders (ASD).

-Some of the reasons often attributed to these increased anxiety levels in children with ASD are:
+Some of the reasons often attributed to these increased anxiety levels in autistic children are:

 - difficulties understanding: